tttor/ctrl-foundation/software/simulator.md

     however it remained the most accurate overall.
   * In grasping, Mujoco produces qualitatively accurate simulation (in terms of not dropping the object) with large time steps, i.e 16 ms
-* Tools for simulating humanoid robot dynamics: A survey based on user feedback;
+* Tools for simulating humanoid robot dynamics: A survey based on user feedback (Ivaldi, 2015)
-  Ivaldi, Serena and Peters, Jan and Padois, Vincent and Nori, Francesco; 2015
-* Evaluation of Physics Engines for Robotic Simulations with a Special Focus on the Dynamics of Walking Robots;
+* Evaluation of Physics Engines for Robotic Simulations with a Special Focus on the Dynamics of Walking Robots (Roennau, 2013)
-  Roennau, A and Sutter, F and Heppner, G and Oberlaender, J and Dillmann, R; 2013